Buraco-do-Mago/BuMa.Gambling/README.md

-# Gambling
+# BuMa.Gambling
 A dice emulator for .NET applications.
+Comes with odds calculation!